YusufCodes78/YusufCodes78/README.md

 - 👋 Hi, I’m @YusufCodes78
-- 👀 I’m interested in Fullstack Web Development, Flutter Development, UI/UX and product design.
+- 👀 I’m a Fullstack Web Developer, Flutter Developer, UI/UX and product designer.
-- 🌱 I’m currently learning NodeJS and fullstack web development.
+- 🌱 I’m currently learning 3d modelling, animations and python.
-- 💞️ I’m looking to collaborate on React, Node, Next, Flutter
+- 💞️ I’m looking to collaborate on React.js, Node.js, Next.js, Flutter
 - 📫 How to reach me: just mail me: rashidyusuf5253@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I did graphic design as a freelancer back in college.
-I love butter chicken and dal chawal.
+- ⚡ Fun fact: I love designing and want to explore more.

 <!---
 YusufCodes78/YusufCodes78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.